freifunk-berlin/firmware/README.md

 git format-patch origin
 ```

-Send a patch to the openwrt mailing list with `git send-email`:
+Send a patch to the OpenWrt mailing list with `git send-email`:

 ```
 git send-email \